-Instead, you complete your baking with your undyed chocolate or chocolate frosting and sprinkle the color on after.
+Instead, you complete your baking with your undyed chocolate or chocolate frosting and sprinkle the color on afterward.

 For this recipe, you only need two ingredients.
-Powdered sugar and some type of food coloring.
+Powdered sugar and some food coloring.

 Powdered sugar, also called icing sugar or confectioners sugar is simply granulated sugar ground into a pillowy soft sugar.
 It is used for decorating baked goods and to make the traditional buttercream-style frosting.

 For the food coloring, you can use any type of food-safe dye you want.

 - Food gels will get you the brightest coloring.

 - Dye powders will be vibrant and long-lasting.

 - Petal dust will be softer and lighter.